brentgarren/Python-Basics/README.md

-# Python-Basics and yes we going really basic
+qq# Python-Basics and yes we going really basic

 -### This is an example of print() Which output a line of code<br>
 -### Text preceded with a # are comments and are ignored when running scripts<br>